JuLuSiLi/jobsjoggt/.github/PULL_REQUEST_TEMPLATE.md

 Explain is one or two sentences what you did.

 **Explanation**
-Elaborate on your additions, is documentation required?
-Did you fix any issues (link them using #ISSUE-NUMBER)?
+What did you add?
+Link possible issues you fixed.
-Does the program run faster, any other optimizations?
-Creation of graphic assets?
+Elaborate if documentation is needed, the maintainers will then take care of it.

 If applicable, post screenshots.